-Some patients with age-related macular degeneration (AMD) look to alternative medicine for prevention options.
-While there is strong evidence that certain vitamins and diets can reduce your risk of vision disease, other approaches, such as rheophoresis, microcurrent stimulation, and acupuncture are unproven at present.
+Some patients with age-related macular degeneration (AMD) look to alternative medicine for their progressing eye disease.
+While there is strong evidence that certain vitamins and diets can reduce your risk of vision disease, other alternative treatments, holistic medicine, or homeopathic approaches — including rheopheresis, microcurrent stimulation, and acupuncture — are unproven at present.

 Some Forms of Alternative Medicine